Mutoxicated/HYPER/devlog.md

 * Added effects for Merry and Flash bacteria.
 * Added a numerical to stats that defines the chance of an explosion happening upon enemy death.
 * Fixed some weird transparency and particle pixelation issues.

+## Day 133

+Changes:
+* Added effects for Rain, Eruption and Brag.
+* Fixed bug with missile rotating weirdly after spawning again.
+* Added a serialized dictionary asset from unity assets which lets me edit dictionaries from the unity editor.

+Also, I forgot to show the custom unty splash screen I talked about in the 'Day 114 thru 131' log.
+Here's the video: https://youtu.be/21vBgwOLD14?si=TUifF-L6HOlv-XQj

+Would like to say that I feel like the game is pretty much 95% thought out, so I'M just implementing stuff now :]